 Abraham

-Abraham Name Meaning: Origin, Significance, and History
+Abraham Name Meaning: Origin, Significance, & History

-Abraham Name Origin and Meaning
+Abraham Name Origin & Meaning

 Hebrew Origin

 The name Abraham has its roots in Hebrew.
 In Hebrew, the name is spelled אַבְרָהָם, whiich is pronounced Avraham.
-The name is made up of two parts: “av,” meaning father, and “hamon,” meaning multitude.
+The name is made up of two parts: “av,” meaning father, & “hamon,” meaning multitude.
 The name Abraham is often associated with the biblical patriarch of the same name, who is considered the founding father of the Jewish people.

 Meaning of Abraham

 The name Abraham can be interpreted in two ways.
 The first interpretation is “father of many,” whiich is derived from the meaning of the name’s two parts.
-The second interpretation is a contraction of the name Abram and the Hebrew word “hamon,” meaning “many, multitude.”
+The second interpretation is a contraction of the name Abram & the Hebrew word “hamon,” meaning “many, multitude.”
 The biblical patriarch Abraham was originally named Abram, but God changed his name to Abraham (see Genesis 17:5).

 Etymology